robin-raymond/zax.io/casting.md

 incompatibleType := myType as IncompatibleType  // allowed

-// ERROR: this `as` operator is explicitly disabled byRefValue1 := myType as CompatibleType&
+// ERROR: this `as` operator is explicitly disabled byRefValue1 := myType as CompatibleType &

-// ERROR: cannot convert to the destination type by reference byRefValue2 := myType as IncompatibleType&
+// ERROR: cannot convert to the destination type by reference byRefValue2 := myType as IncompatibleType &

-byRefValue3:= myType as AnotherCompatibleType&  // allowed
+byRefValue3:= myType as AnotherCompatibleType &  // allowed
 ````